Employee coronavirus FAQs

 Work and family/caring for others

-Q4.
-My child is at nursery/preschool which remains open but I wish to keep my child at home during this period of lockdown.
+Q2.
+I wish to keep my child at home and not send my child back to school/preschool from 8 march 2021.
 Will I be able to access paid leave for any hours I am unable to work?

-A4.
-No. The government has deemed that early years education settings are safe and to remain open.
-If you choose not to send your child to nursery or preschool then we would urge you to seek alternative care arrangement or consider ways to work flexibly to complete your role, however, you will need to use annual leave, flexible working or TOIL to make up any hours that you are unable to do.
+If you choose not to send your child to nursery or preschool then we would urge you to seek alternative care arrangement or consider ways to work flexibly to complete your role, however, you will need to use annual leave, flexible working or TOIL or if this is not available unpaid leave to make up any hours that you are unable to do.

 You are encouraged where possible to: